 Texas Parks and Wildlife Department (TPWD)

-Grants to Texas local political subdivisions to acquire and develop public recreational sites and facilities.
+Grants to Texas local political subdivisions to acquire and develop public indoor and outdoor recreational sites and facilities.
 This program supports sites that will be dedicated parkland in perpetuity.
 Sites must be properly maintained and remain open to the public.
 Applications will be considered under the following five individuals programs:

 -Local Parks Urban Outdoor Recreation